freenandes/prez/list/portfolio.md

 ### Smartidiom

 - Linguistic services
-- Core team of about 10 professionals
+- Core team of about 15 professionals
-- Vast network of freelance linguistic professionals
+- Vast network of linguistic freelancers
 - Customers like Apple, Samsung, Netflix, and more

 ![bg](../img/portfolio/plus-n-go.png)